Attributes

 - Does this value change while my game is being played?

-- Is this value potentially different for every character or creature that has it?
+- Is this value potentially different for every character that has it?

 - Does this value need to be automatically calculated on a character sheet?

-- Does this value need to be referenced as a variable in rulebook page templates?
+- Does this value need to be referenced as a variable in other attributes?

-Keep in mind that it’s perfectly fine to explain mechanics of your game in your rulebook and not create attributes for them.
+Keep in mind that it’s perfectly fine to explain mechanics of your game in a document and not create attributes for them.

-If you want Quest Bound to automate sheets and generate rulebook pages with certain values, you must make those values attributes.
+If you want Quest Bound to automate character sheets, you must make those automated values attributes.

 If you expect players to manually calculate and track these values, making them attributes is optional.